agas0077/mesto4/README.md

-# agas0077.mesto.github.io
+# mesto4
+Hi, my name is Andrey and this is my first project on GH.

+### Version
+The current version is __0.3.23__

-### Agasyants Andrey
+### Techs

-*actual version of the proejct v1.0.0*

-The project is initiated for practicing skills of using Git and GitHub, along with Webpack and its features.

-The follwing technologies were used in this project: HTML, CSS, JS, Git, Webpack.
+In this project I used such technologies as HTML, CSS, JS, Webpack

-Follow the [link](https://agas0077.github.io/mesto4/) to check out the project.
+### Current state
+For now the project is avaliable at the link bellow.
+The code will become avalible at the master branch as soon as I get aproval from the yandex reviewer team.

+### Link
+The project can be opend from [here](https://agas0077.github.io/mesto4/ "Mesto").
+>>>>>>> master